LionyxML/macstatus/README.md

 - B: Battery Level
 - Date and time

-You can use it with watch to have a "top in line" application:
+You can use it with watch and have a "top in line" application:

 ```
 $ watch -n 1 macstatus.sh